mendix/docs/content/en/docs/refguide/modeling/application-logic/expressions/parse-and-format-date-function-calls.md

 | S      | Millisecond                               | 201                    |

 {{% alert color="info" %}}
-At this moment, neither the pattern letter M nor L works consistently in distinguishing between context and standalone in nanoflows and when used for text that has three or more characters (for instance, MMM or MMMM).
+In nanoflows, neither the pattern letter M nor L works consistently in distinguishing between context and standalone currently when the pattern has three or more characters (for instance, MMM or MMMM).
 {{% /alert %}}

 The following pattern letters are only available for microflows: